triton-inference-server/python_backend/README.md

 InferenceRequest objects passed to the function are deleted, and so InferenceRequest objects should not be retained by the Python model.

+Starting from 24.06, models may choose to send the response using the `InferenceResponseSender` as illustrated on [Decoupled mode](#decoupled-mode).
+Since the model is in default mode, it must send exactly one response per request.
+The `pb_utils.TRITONSERVER_RESPONSE_COMPLETE_FINAL` flag must be sent either with the response or as a flag only response afterward.

 #### Error Handling

 In case one of the requests has an error, you can use the `TritonError` object